SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. syntax-outline::

-   <#condition#> ? <#expression to evaluate if true#> : <#expression to evalate if false#>
+   <#condition#> ? <#expression used if true#> : <#expression used if false#>

-If the *condition* evaluates to ``true``, the conditional operator evaluates to the value of the first expression.
+If the *condition* evaluates to ``true``, the conditional operator evaluates the first expression and returns its value.
-Otherwise, it evaluates to the value of the second expression.
+Otherwise, it evaluates the second expression and returns its value.
+The unused expression is not evaluated.

 ..
 The REPL v1-28 allows nesting such as true ? false ?
 10 : 20 : 2
    which parses as true ? (false ?
 10 : 20) : 2 -- the parens are optional --